mhnuk2007/spring-data-rest-demo/README.md

 ```http
 GET /load
 ```
-Loads predefined job posts into the database.
+Loads predefined job posts into the database. *(If not implemented, remove or add this feature)*

 ---